 [toolchain]

-channel="stable" # We'll just use the most recent stable version of rust for now
+channel="stable" # We'll just use the most recent stable version of Rust for now

 targets=["riscv64gc-unknown-none-elf"] # Build a riscv ELF executable, more on this later